Experienced Reivers ready to wrestle

 Sports are finally returning at Iowa Western and athletes are more than eager to finally get out on the field, the court or, in this case, the mat to compete again.

-Of all the Reiver athletics year may arguably have one of the most, if not the most experienced squads this year.
+Of all the Reiver athletics, wrestling may arguably have one of the most, if not the most, experienced squads this year.

-With four NJCAA all-americans returning including Chance Fry at 157, Josh McFarland at 184, Dillyn Miller at heavyweight, and 165 weight class national champion, Isaiah Crosby, expectations will be high once again for this program.
+The Reivers return one NJCAA national champion and four total all-Americans.
+Isaiah Crosby was the champion at 165 pounds, and is joined in returning to the squad by Chance Fry at 157, Josh McFarland at 184 and Dillyn Miller at heavyweight.
+Expectations will be high once again for this program.

 “We’re probably going to be a sophomore dominated group for the first time in our 10 years,” coach Josh Watts said.
 “We’re always striving to bring home a national title, and that’s been the primary focus, especially for this sophomore group.”